 2. Use natural DIY methods

 DIY termite treatment doesn’t stop at using chemicals.
-Several other natural termite treatments will come in handy and guess what!
-They’re cheap and easy to carry out.
+Several other natural termite treatments will come in handy, usually, they’re cheap and easy to come by.
 Some of them include:

 (I) Vinegar and lime